-Thai omelet Khai Jiao is Thai style omelette recipe which is eaten as a snack or a quick meal.
-This popular street food is considered as a Thai comfort food.
+Thai omelette Khai Jiao is Thai style omelette recipe that is eaten as a snack or a quick meal.
+This popular street food is considered as Thai comfort food.
 This Thai-style omelet has multiple soft layers inside and has crispy edges.

-Thai omelet is golden and crisp omelet which is often served as rice topper in Thailand.
+Thai omelette is a golden and crisp omelet that is often served as a rice topper in Thailand.
 Unlike most varieties of omelette, this one is not a breakfast dish, it is served mostly with rice or any sour and spicy dish as a main meal.

 If like me you do not eat fish or meat you can substitute fish sauce with soy sauce and still make Thai omelette or Khai Jiao.

-For making Thai omelette you need very few ingredients and it is very easy to make.
-This requires a special technique which is slightly different from regular omelette of any kind.
+For making a Thai omelette you need very few ingredients and it is very easy to make.
+This requires a special technique that is slightly different from the regular omelette of any kind.

 Ingredients for Thai Omelette